ga4gh/va-spec/docs/source/introduction.rst

    **Legend** A hierarchy of models and standards support generation of the Standard Profile Schema that are the final product of the VA-Specification.
 Arrows on the left describe ``PROCESSES`` through which downstream models are generated from more foundational ones.
 Arrows on the right    describe the propagation of requirements from implementation models to inform upstream Core-IM expansion and refinement.
 The format of each model (e.g. 'YAML', 'JSON') is indicated by icons on each.

-Below we describe each model in this ecosystem and how it is generated, using ClinGen's definition of a simple Varaint Pathogenicity Statement Profile to support ClinVar SCV data as an example.
+Below we describe each model in this ecosystem and how it is generated, using ClinGen's definition of a simple Variant Pathogenicity Statement Profile to support ClinVar SCV data as an example.
 |

 **1. The SEPIO Core-IM** provides foundational representation of domain-agnostic concepts describing the knowledge generation process, and artifacts it produces, and relationships between them.
 It is part of a larger modeling Framework that includes a Profiling Methodology for deriving models specialized for particular types of Statements reporting variant *knowledge*, or Study Results reporting created *related collections of variant data*.
 It is written in a yaml format and not formalized as a json schema, as it is not intended to be directly implemented in data.
 More information can be found `here <https://va-ga4gh.readthedocs.io/en/latest/faq.html#what-is-the-sepio-framework>`_.